marc-jones/phd_thesis/content/01_introduction/03_brassica.md

 ### How does flowering time affect the cultivation of *Brassica* species?

-The success of many *Brassica* crops is dependent on the flowering time of the crop.
+The success of many *Brassica* crops is dependent on their flowering time.
 The edible componant of both broccoli (*B. rapa* var. *botrytis italica*) and cauliflower (*B. rapa* var. *botrytis botrytis*) are the plant inflorescences, and the timing of the floral transition and floral development in general is very important for these crops as a consequence.
 Using variation in curd formation in cauliflower, a number of potential candidate genes were identified as controlling the response to temperature, with some of these genes being homologues of floral genes in Arabidopsis[@matschegewski_genetic_2015].
 With other *Brassica* crops, such as Chinese cabbage (*B. rapa* var. *pekinensis*) the prevention of flowering is desired.
 Chinese cabbage is grown for its leaves (Table \ref{intro:table1xx:brassicas}).
-If the plant transitions to floral growth it will bolt, significantly reducing its economic value.
+If the plant transitions to floral growth, it will bolt, significantly reducing its economic value.
 The expression of a floral repressor, a *B. rapa* homologue of *FLC*, was found to correlate with bolting time in different Chinese cabbage lines[@li_molecular_2005].

 *B. napus* crops are predominantly used as oilseed crops, in which the timing of the floral transition impacts both when the seed filling period begins and how long it progresses.